Éthiopiques

 Éthiopiques is a series of compact discs featuring Ethiopian singers and musicians.
 Many of the CDs compile songs from various singles and albums that Amha Records, Kaifa Records and Philips-Ethiopia released during the 1960s and 1970s in Ethiopia.
 Prominent singers and musicians from this era appearing on Éthiopiques releases include Alemayehu Eshete, Asnaketch Worku, Mahmoud Ahmed, Mulatu Astatke and Tilahun Gessesse.
 However, some other releases contain new recordings.

 Overview

 The Paris-based world music record label Buda Musique began the Éthiopiques series in 1997 and initially compiled Ethiopian popular music releases from the 1960s and 1970s.
 Some of the subsequent CDs focus on traditional music, while others highlight individual musicians or specific styles.
 As of 2017, there have been 30 releases.
 None of the CDs feature modern-day synthesizer-based Ethiopian pop music.
 Francis Falceto is the producer of the series.
-Over 30 volumes have been released, each spotlighting different artists or styles.
+32 volumes have been released, each spotlighting different artists or styles.

 Some songs from Éthiopiques Volume 4 were featured in the Jim Jarmusch film Broken Flowers.